Actively Recruiting

 You may qualify if you...

-- Patient is between 30 and 65 years of age
+- Patient is between 30 and 65 years of age.

-- KOOS quality of life score 60
+- KOOS quality of life score is 60 or less.

-- Has a cartilage lesion in the femoral condyle or trochlear facet that has failed at least 2 months of non-surgical treatment or failed surgical treatment performed at least 12 months ago
+- Patient has a cartilage lesion that has failed at least 2 months of non-surgical treatment or failed surgical treatment performed at least 12 months ago.

 You will not qualify if you...